 Subsurface Seating Stabilization

-This winter, you may have noticed construction in the lower part of the seating area.
-The project stabilized and fixed this area of the amphitheatre that was built on less stable fill and had settled over the past 78 years.
+This project stabilized and fixed this area of the amphitheatre that was built on less stable fill and had settled over the past 78 years.
 The area was carefully dismantled and a new subsurface structure was installed.
-The concrete, stone and benches have all been returned to the same layout as the original design.
-The project was completed in early April 2019 – just in time for the 2019 concert season.
+The concrete, stone and benches were returned to the same layout as the original design.
+The project was completed in early April 2019.

 North Storm Water Channel Rehabilitation

 The north storm water channel along the outer North Stairs was rehabilitated between December 2019 and February 2019 to repair existing flagstone and to add stone where it was previously missing.
 A stone retaining wall was added as part of the project to help mitigate erosion at the top of the drainage channel.
 The channel was completed in February 2019.